yiisoft/yii2/docs/guide/input-validation.md

 }
 ```

-- Add common error (not related to particular attribute).
-We can use not existing attribute name for adding error, for
+- Add a common error (not related to particular attribute).
+We can use the not existing attribute name for adding
-example `*`, because attribute existence is not checked at that point.
+error, for example `*`, because attribute existence is not checked at that point.

 ```php
 $this->addError('*', 'Your salary is not enough for children.');
 ```

 As a result, we will not see error message near form fields.
-To display it, we can include error summary in view:
+To display it, we can include the error summary in view:

 ```php
 <?= $form->errorSummary($model) ?>